hollyjanedalton/final_ironhack_project/README.md

 #### 2. Where in the world do the earliest Starbucks locations open, and at what time?
 (Excluding licensed stores, such as those inside hospitals, train stations, airports, etc.)

-In the U.S. there are 38 company-owned Starbucks stores that open at 3:30 AM!
+Answer: 38 Starbucks stores open at 3:30 AM in the US

 ![](https://github.com/hollyjanedalton/final_ironhack_project/blob/main/earliest_starbucks.png)
 **In the map above, green dots represent stores that open at 3:30 AM.